Aliases for P2RX7 Gene

 The product of this gene belongs to the family of purinoceptors for ATP.
 This receptor functions as a ligand-gated ion channel and is responsible for ATP-dependent lysis of macrophages through the formation of membrane pores permeable to large molecules.
 Activation of this nuclear receptor by ATP in the cytoplasm may be a mechanism by which cellular activity can be coupled to changes in gene expression.
 Multiple alternatively spliced variants have been identified, most of which fit nonsense-mediated decay (NMD) criteria. [provided by RefSeq, Jul 2010]

 GeneCards Summary for P2RX7 Gene

 P2RX7 (Purinergic Receptor P2X 7) is a Protein Coding gene.
 Diseases associated with P2RX7 include Tularemia and Extrapulmonary Tuberculosis.
-Among its related pathways are Toll-Like receptor Signaling Pathways and Response to elevated platelet cytosolic Ca2+.
+Among its related pathways are Platelet homeostasis and Toll-Like receptor Signaling Pathways.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity.
 An important paralog of this gene is P2RX4.

 UniProtKB/Swiss-Prot Summary for P2RX7 Gene